 Here are a few more delicious ways to enjoy vegan pimento cheese:

-- scooped on top of a big green salad
+- piled on top of salads

-- stuffed in mushrooms
+- stuffed inside mushrooms

-- stirred into a bowl of grains
+- stirred into grain bowls

 - Vegan Pimento Macaroni Salad (perfect for potlucks!)